PC-Admin/perthserverplus.com/content/post/solokey-u2f/index.md

 ---

-First install prerequisite packages:
+**First install prerequisite packages:**
 ```
-pcadmin@workstation:~/$ sudo apt install git llvm clang libclang-dev gcc-arm-none-eabi gdb-arm-none-eabi libc6-dev-i386
+$ sudo apt install git llvm clang libclang-dev gcc-arm-none-eabi gdb-arm-none-eabi libc6-dev-i386
 ```

-Then connect your Solokeys and add a pin then update them one by one:
+**Then connect your Solokeys and add a pin then update them one by one:**
 ```
-pcadmin@workstation:~/$ solo key update
+$ solo key update
 Wrote temporary copy of firmware-4.1.5.json to /tmp/tmp3qnvhtlp.json
 sha256sums coincide: f36bb365bfddf75004f28af392ae1439192ca0ed821ef49429675a00d05087a
 using signature version >2.5.3